TomPace101/nanopore_diffusion/notes.md

 But no default getter method; it's entirely class-dependent.
 But you have the input file (maybe) at instantiation.
 So maybe it's not a read-only property.
+It's an (instance) attribute.
+It gets a slot.
+Initialized at instantiation.

+The inputfiles entry for the yaml input file is: 'initializer'

+Note that if you give the base class mutable class attributes, they are shared by all derived classes.
+Unless, apparently, you use a metaclass.
+But these shouldn't be class attributes anyway: they should be instance attributes.

 I'm not really happy that useful must now import from doit.